Frequently Asked Questions

 MBC: Master of Biblical Counseling (42 graduate credit hours)

-Dr. Curt Scarborough serves as President and Dean of the College of Biblical Studies.
-Dr. Kymberly A. Hellmann serves as Academic Vice President and Dean of the School of Christian Counseling, assisted by Naomi E. Madrid, Associate Dean.
+Dr. Curt Scarborough serves as President and Dean of the College of Biblical Studies, assisted by Tracie Hoy, ThM (cand.), Associate Dean.
+Dr. Kymberly A. Hellmann serves as Academic Vice President and Dean of the School of Christian Counseling, assisted by Naomi E. Madrid, MBC (cand.), Associate Dean.

 Some classes are available throughout the academic year in the St. Charles, Missouri area, but most of the classes are conducted as “distance learning” education.
 However, each student is personally mentored by a qualified instructor who assists the student with learning activities and examination preparation.